GYQ-form/NTF/README.md

 | `sectioning_app.py` | Interactive Dash web app for in-silico virtual sectioning: define a cutting plane, run inference, and visualise gene expression or cell-type annotations on the 2D slice. |
 | `3D_visulization.py` | Interactive Dash web app for exploring `.h5ad` data in 3D: visualise categorical variables or multi-gene expression with filtering and adaptive opacity controls. |

-See [`scripts/README.md`](scripts/README.md) for detailed usage instructions and argument descriptions.
+See [`scripts`](scripts/) for detailed usage instructions and argument descriptions.

 ## Analysis

-The `analysis/` directory provides supplementary scripts for reproducing simulation experiments described in the paper:
+Besides `scripts/`, the `analysis/` directory provides supplementary scripts for reproducing simulation experiments described in the paper:

 | Script | Description |
 |---|---|